MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 Library: Vivante VGLite
 =======================

-This library symbolizes the official Vivante VGLite library.
+This library is the official Vivante VGLite library.
 The C modules use its header files to target the GPU.

 .. note:: The library must be patched to be compatible with the C module "MicroUI over VGLite".
-Consult the C module's ReadMe file to have more information.
+Consult the C module's ReadMe file for more information.

 VG Pack
 =======